Leeds railway station: Description

-The railway station is situated on a hill falling from the south of the city to the River Aire and the Leeds & Liverpool Canal basin.
+The station is situated on a hill falling from the south of the city to the River Aire and the Leeds and Liverpool Canal basin.
 Much of it is supported on Victorian brick-vaulted arches situated just off Neville Street which contain a centre consisting of cafés, restaurants, shops and exhibition spaces called Granary Wharf, known locally as the Dark Arches.

-The railway station has 18 platforms, making it the largest by number of platforms in England outside London.
-There are 12 terminus and six through platforms.
-Most platforms are subdivided into up to four sections, i.e. 1a, 1b, 1c etc. Altogether, including the numbers, there are 47 platforms.
+It has 18 platforms, making it the largest station by number of platforms in England outside London; there are 12 terminus and six through platforms.
+Most platforms are subdivided into up to four sections, e.g. 1a, 1b and 1c.
+Altogether, including the section splits, there are 47 platforms.
 Retail facilities in the station include coffee shops, fast food outlets, a bar, newsagents, chemists and supermarkets.
-A British Transport Police station on New Station Street houses officers who police the West Yorkshire railway stations.
+A British Transport Police station on New Station Street houses officers who police West Yorkshire's stations.

-Leeds railway station retained staffed ticket barriers through the 1990s until 2008, when they were replaced by automatic barriers by Northern Rail to reduce congestion around the barriers at peak times.
+It retained staffed ticket barriers through the 1990s until 2008, when they were replaced by automatic barriers by Northern Rail to reduce congestion around the barriers at peak times.